One Angel Square: Form

-The building has been nicknamed the 'sliced egg' because of its distinctive shape.
+The form of the building is based on a beehive, a symbol long associated with the Co-operative movement and used on its buildings.
+It has been nicknamed the 'sliced egg' because of its distinctive shape.
 A focal point is the diagonal slice which creates a nine-floor high atrium with its glass roof tilted towards the south, maximising daylight and passive solar gain.
 The structure has three internal concrete cores in the form of an equilateral triangle.
 Steel was utilised as the building main material; its strength allows for large column-free floors needed in an open plan building.

-The building's exterior has a double skin facade with a cavity between its inner windows and the outer glass panel structure.
-The double skin facade is for sustainability and aesthetic reasons - and allows for greater control of heating and ventilation, and accentuates the three curved corners of the building.
+The building's exterior has a double skin façade, with a cavity between its inner windows and the outer glass panel structure.
+The double skin façade is for sustainability and aesthetic reasons - and allows for greater control of heating and ventilation, and accentuates the three curved corners of the building.
 To accentuate the form further, the exterior aluminium structure holding the glass panels in place has been anodised in a bronze-coloured finish, so it will shimmer in the sun.
-The facade was originally to be powder-coated but the client decided to spend an additional £120,000 on a bronze anodised finish.
+The façade was originally to be powder-coated but the client decided to spend an additional £120,000 on a bronze anodised finish.
 This excess was justified as being cheaper over 50 years than using a powder-coated finish which would require maintenance.
 The building's form has been compared with The Ark and City Hall in London.